 Frequently Asked Questions

-A: It's completely up to you.
-You can come in once, you can come in once in a while, or you can come in often.
+It's completely up to you.
+You can come in once, you can come in a few times, or you can come in often.
 However, no one will force you to come in if you no longer wish for the assistance.
 It all depends on your needs and what you are working on.

-A: You sure can!
-CRW consultants are here to help you in any way you need, even with selecting a topic for your work.
-The "idea generation" stage is just as important as the drafting stage.
+You sure can!
+Our consultants are here to help you in any way you need, even with selecting a topic for your work.
+The idea-generation stage is just as important as the drafting stage.

-A: All writers need readers, even skilled writers who want to refine their writing style.
-CRW consultants could very well serve as your "reader" to give you a fresh perspective on your writing.
+All writers need readers, even skilled writers who want to refine their writing style.
+Our consultants could very well serve as your "reader" to give you a fresh perspective on your writing.
 This is especially helpful when you've reviewed your paper for the umpteenth time!